cioportfolio/python/docs/index.md

 print('Thank you')
 ```

-The `print` command is in a branch of code.
-Python checks the value saved in the variable `your_age` and only used the branch if the value is less than 16.
-Otherwise, the Python skips past the branch and carries on.
+The second `print` command is in a branch of code.
+The `if` statement tells Python to check the value saved in the variable `your_age` and only uses the branch if the value is less than 16.
+Otherwise, Python skips past the branch and carries on.
 You tell Python which lines are part of the branch by indenting them (shifting right).

 Here is a slightly different example with two branches.